 It is expected legal professionals who switched jobs could normally command a 10-15% salary increment.
 For the most in-demand roles, some could receive above 20%.

-Check if it's time to move on from your current role or have a look at our tips for how to prepare for a job change.
+Check if it's time to move on from your current role or have a look at our tips for how to use your personal brand statement effectively.